shkurti/Python-Data-Visualization/README.md

 # Python1
-This program reads the longitude and latitude of the weather stations around the world and visualize the temperatures that have been recorded from the stations.
+This program reads the longitude and latitude of the weather stations around the world and visualize the temperatures that have been recorded from the stations into a map.
+The data set is called Global Surface Summary of the Day (GSOD).
+This data set is basically records of the daily weather measurements (temperature, wind speed, humidity, pressure, and more) from 9000+ weather stations around the world.